malsf21/omun-app/README.md

 * Actual countdown until OMUN 2017
 * Actual content of posts
 * More descriptive content in general
+* Have Documentation on testing, coding, building, deploying, and maintaining
 * Have better coding practices

 ## Things This App Will Not Do (For the Foreseeable Future)